 - Color and template combination tracking

-AI is on a track to winning in sports; this is concluded by how AI has taken personal training to the next level.
+The advent of AI/ML in sports has taken the personal training of sportspersons and athletes to the next level.
 An AI diet plan uses machine learning to customize different meal plans for different players based on their needs and schedule.
 And that’s just the beginning.

 Not to forget about the featured AI-based fitness apps that have flooded the market.
 These tools and techniques can now train algorithms to detect human poses in real-time.